 Previously you’ve read about Art Birthday , Animal Birthday and Culinary Birthday party locations.
 Today we get a little sneaky and offer up educational experiences disguised as birthday parties.
 Like a cupcake hiding kale in it, these parties offer plenty of fun; but if the kids just so happen to learn a thing or two – BONUS!

 Currently located in the lovely Lakewood Forest Preserve (the museum will relocate within the next 2-3 years,) The Lake County Discovery Museum is a true gem for families looking for a little education with their entertainment.
 Melissa literally gushes over the museum in this previous post.

 An educator with the Lake County Forest Preserves facilitates hands-on educational activities that highlight the nature and history of Lake County.
 Children with curious minds ranging in age from 4-12 have a plethora of themes to choose from including Fossil Hunt, Pioneer Party, and Exploding Volcanoes.
 Guests can dig for fossils, play period games from the 1830’s, or create and explode their own volcano!
 Many more themes and information can be found online.
 For updates on what’s happening, like the Lake County Discovery Museum on Facebook.

 C & A Robot Factory, Libertyville (847) 996-0123

 Budding engineers and LEGO enthusiasts love playtime at C & A Robot Factory.
-They also offer after-school enrichment classes that stimulate creativity while teaching science, technology, engineering and math.
-Read Genevieve’s review here.
+They also offer after-school enrichment classes that stimulate creativity while teaching science, technology, engineering, and math.